 Home School Grants

 HSLDA, also known as the Home School Legal Defense Association, is an amazing educational website that will provide you not only with free resources for your homeschooler but also a myriad of organizations offering grant opportunities.
 This website offers links to many different homeschool grants that anyone can apply for.
-Plus, HSLDA saves families money by providing many other people who are homeschooling their own children.
+Plus, HSLDA saves families money by providing for many other people who are homeschooling their own children.